Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Abstract

 \section{Abstract}

-Despite location being increasingly used in decision-making systems employed in many sensitive domains such as mortgages and insurance, astonishingly little attention has been paid to unfairness that may seep in due to the correlation of location with characteristics considered protected under anti-discrimination law, such as race or national origin.
-This position paper argues for the urgent need to consider fairness with respect to location, termed \textit{spatial fairness}, by outlining the harms that continue to be perpetuated due to location's correlation with protected characteristics.
-This interdisciplinary work connects knowledge from fields such as public policy, economic development, and geography to highlight how fair-AI research currently falls short of correcting for spatial biases, and does not consider challenges unique to spatial data.
-Furthermore, we identify limitations of the handful of spatial fairness work proposed so far, and finally, detail guidelines for future research so subsequent work may avoid such issues and help correct spatial biases.
+Despite location being increasingly used in decision-making systems deployed in sensitive domains such as mortgages and insurance, little attention has been paid to the unfairness that may seep in due to the correlation of location with characteristics considered protected under anti-discrimination law, such as race or national origin.
+This position paper argues for the urgent need to consider fairness with respect to location, termed \textit{spatial fairness}.
+It outlines the harms perpetuated through location's correlation with protected characteristics, which may be particularly consequential due to its treatment as a neutral or purely technical attribute, abstracted from its historical, political, and socioeconomic context.
+This interdisciplinary work connects knowledge from fields such as public policy, economic development, and geography to highlight how existing fair-AI research falls short in addressing spatial biases, and fails to consider challenges unique to spatial data.
+Furthermore, we identify limitations in the small body of prior work on spatial fairness work, and propose guidelines to inform future research aimed at mitigating spatial biases in data-driven decision-making systems.